 What if my undeclared/undecided student needs help with selecting a major or with career planning?

 A great deal of support is available to help students with majors and career choices.
 Students can assess their career interests and abilities in a variety of ways, and we strongly encourage all first-year students to begin this exploration as early as possible.
 Students interested in investigating major and career options are encouraged to arrange an individual appointment through the First Year Advising office.
 A student is allowed to remain “undeclared” through the sophomore year when he or she completes 57 credits.
 At that time, a major must be declared.
 Students who are sophomores and undeclared are advised by student development counselors in the Undeclared Services area of the CSS.

 We recommend that students begin this exploration process by taking FOCUS online.
-FOCUS is available at www.monmouth.edu/careerresources to all Monmouth University students.
+FOCUS can be found on via our Career Resources page and is available to all Monmouth University students.
 FOCUS is an Internet-based career- and education-planning system designed to provide students with personalized career and education exploration and planning services.
 FOCUS is easy to use and offers valid and reliable research-based, career-planning resources.
 Users can self-assess, broaden their career horizons, narrow down their options, and map out realistic goals and plans using the system.
 We recommend that new users begin with the Self-Exploration Assessments.

-Students are encouraged to begin career planning during their first year and should follow the Student Career Planning Guide (available online at www.monmouth.edu/planning), which outlines career planning steps during freshman, sophomore, junior, and senior years.
+Students are encouraged to begin career planning during their first year and should follow the Student Career Planning Guide, available online, which outlines career planning steps during freshman, sophomore, junior, and senior years.
 In addition to the Student Career Planning Guide and FOCUS, several other major- and career-assessment tools are used to guide students to make well-informed decisions.